 An annual budget is adopted for the general fund in conformity with the guidelines described above.
-The original 2016 approved budget authorized \$18.7 million in appropriations and other amounts to be raised and \$1.1 million in encumbrances and appropriations carried over from previous years.
-During 2016 the Town approved an additional \$385,000 in appropriations.
+The original 2017 approved budget authorized \$19.8 million in appropriations and other amounts to be raised and \$1.1 million in encumbrances and appropriations carried over from previous years.
+There was no change during the year from original budget.